plrg-bristol/plrg-bristol.github.io/index.md

 This is the website of the **Programming Languages Research Group** at the [University of Bristol](https://www.bristol.ac.uk).

 Our research interests include:
-  * design and implementation
   * functional programming
   * program analysis
   * program synthesis
+  * verification
-  * security and programming languages
+  * security, cryptography, and programming languages
+  * semantics of programming languages
-  * mathematical foundations
+  * type theory

 Visit our [GitHub page](https://github.com/bristolpl).
 <a href="https://github.com/bristolpl">